Helping individuals & couples.

 I have been working in psychology, clinical sexology and couple counselling since 2008.
-I am an accredited psychologist in the UK and Switzerland.
-I use a cognitive-behavioural approach, aiming for mutually defined solutions within a minimal time frame.
+I am an accredited psychotherapist in the UK and Switzerland.
+I use a 3rd wave cognitive-behavioural approach, aiming for mutually defined solutions within a minimal time frame.
 Whilst I acknowledge and explore each person's origins and shaping influences from their past, my focus is on "the here and now" with the potential of future improvements.

 Having lived in various countries and having a mixed cultural heritage, I am comfortable working with people of all ages, cultures and sexual orientations.

 I am a member of the following associations:

 Swiss Institute of Hypnosis (IRHyS)